mainmethod0126/simple-semantic-version/README.md

 ```

 #### Using the plugins DSL:
-**Currently, the "Use Plugin DSL" method is not available.
+**Currently, the "Using the plugins DSL" method is not available.
 We will try to solve the problem as soon as possible.**

 ## Example